 18 – 24 months

 Children experience a “language explosion” (Willan, 2018, p.
 121) at about 18 months.
-This is where symbolism in play really takes off.
+This is where symbolic play really takes off.

 Language is a key component of symbolism.
 That is because language itself is a symbol.
 Our words are symbols for our thoughts and feelings.